datopian/frontend-v2/README.md

 #### Mailer plugin

-To enable mailer plugin, you need to add next couple of lines to `.env`
+To enable mailer plugin, you need to update your `.env` as following:

 ```bash
 PLUGINS="... mailer ..."